lumapps/samples/Custom Url Schemes/README.md

 If needed, update the path to your executable file, and add/remove "%X" parameters.

-2. Save the file
+2. Save the file.
-3. Double click on it
+3. Double click on it.
-4. Accept the security prompts
+4. Accept the security prompts.

 [Using your custom scheme in html links](#Using-your-custom-scheme-in-html-links)

-### Apple OsX
+### macOS

 [credits](https://apple.stackexchange.com/a/253202)

 1. Create the launcher

-Using the built in script editor, create an AppleScript containing:
+Using the built-in script editor, create an AppleScript containing:

 ```AppleScript
 <!-- Remove scheme from url (lumapps-vscode://)